 1) Brand Credibility

-Even outside social media, brand credibility is one of the most importants pieces in brand marketing.
-Upon joining social media, you have to do everything you can to protect your credibility, since scams and trolls run rampant.
+Even outside social media, brand credibility is one of the most important pieces of a good social media marketing strategy.
+Upon joining social media, you have to do everything you can to protect your credibility and personal/company brand.

 2) Social Search Presence

-As you’ve probably picked up on, people love creating duplicate accounts to pay tribute to their idols, or for brand scamming.
-One of the greatest benefits of getting verified is that it puts you at the top of search recommendations for related searches.
+As you’ve probably realized, people love creating duplicate accounts to pay tribute to their idols or for brand scamming.
+One of the most significant benefits of getting verified is that it puts you at the top of search recommendations for related searches.

 3) Increase in Reach